SananMaarouf/astro-sanity/README.md

 This template is designed to be cloned and customized for your own projects.
 Swap out your Sanity credentials, update your schemas, and start building—no boilerplate required!

----
-Ready to launch your next content-driven site?
-**Fork, clone, and create something awesome!**